viviandotdev/ObsidianVault/+ Encounters/Self Analysis.md

-i think that alone already fucked up my brain chemsitry i expressed my wants and needs and was immediately shut down, i realized that i have to figure out everything myself because they aren't going to help me anyway my sister and mom were really dismissive, for example every winter my room gets like really fucking cold like, i would wake up in the middle of the night shivering, i would tell my dad and my sister all the time,
+i think that alone already fucked up my brain chemsitry i expressed my wants and needs and was immediately shut down, i realized that i have to figure out everything myself because they aren't going to help me anyway my sister and mom were really dismissive, for example every winter my room gets like really fucking cold like, i would wake up in the middle of the night shivering, i would tell my dad and my sister all the time, but i was just ignored, maybe thats why i feel not pain, i just blocked it out so its easier for me to cope. its easier to suffer if you don't feel any pain,